ORDERS DELIVERED BY OUR OWN TRANSPORT:

-A) Reduce doors to fit equally from both sides, but not excessively, e.g. maximum of 6mm from each side depending on lipping size, a minimum of 10mm lipping must remain after trimming.
+A) Reduce doors to fit equally from both sides, but not excessively, e.g. 5-12mm from each side depending on lipping size, a minimum of 10mm lipping must remain after trimming.

 B) Seal the door with two coats of treatment before your first fix, then remove the hinges, take off all ironmongery and coat every surface liberally with your top coats, including all the cut outs before refitting.